Yacoby/cw-ppls/1/ppls1.md

        * Either threads to allow each task to be run in parallel
        * Equlivent as long as long as the entire thing remains in lockstep

 This is most similar to the interacting peers pattern, as each node has some other number of nodes it interacts with.
 As with other algorithms that use rounds that use this pattern such as the Jacobi algorithm barriers would be used to enforce synchronisation between the rounds and ensure the algorithm runs in lockstep.
+This barrier would ensure that all processors wait until all active processors have entered the barrier, but given that it is possible for a node to complete (and so the algorithm on that node to terminate) care would have to be taken to ensure that the barrier only waited for active threads.

 If the algorithm was altered to allow for multiple node per processor then for each stage of the algorithm each processor would have to preform the tasks for some number of nodes >= 1.
+This would not present an issue as long as the total number of TODO

  * Could be implemented using bag of tasks, but doesn't fit that well
     * Would need to use a master to schedule tasks